polterguy/magic/backend/files/misc/common-startup-files/default.md

 If the user is asking you to change existing code, then pass in the code you want to change as `data` and the changes you want to apply as `prompt`.

+### Execute Hyperlambda

+Executes the specified Hyperlambda without saving it and returns the result to the caller.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/hyperlambda/execute-hyperlambda.hl]:
+{
+  "hyperlambda": "[STRING_VALUE]"
+}
+___

+Arguments:

+* hyperlambda - Mandatory argument being the Hyperlambda to execute

+If you've got Hyperlambda you wish to execute, without it being saved in a file, then **ALWAYS** prefer this function.

 ### Executes Hyperlambda file

 Executes the specified [filename] Hyperlambda file passing in the specified [args] arguments, and returns the result of the invocation to caller.